This page is designed to answer the following questions:

 Individuals may be positively or negatively affected by risk-taking, dependent upon how the organisation carries out risk assessments.

 Conversely, if the risk assessment is carried out collaboratively, the individual will feel involved, as well as be able to exercise their rights to choice and control in their lives.
-This can have a positive influence on their independence, self-esteem, confidence and general wellbeing.
+This can have a positive influence on their independence, self-esteem, confidence and general well-being.
 Opportunities will be provided for the individual to understand the pros and cons of making a decision so that they are able to make an informed choice.
 In cases where they choose to take risks, measures can be put in place to reduce the risk and keep the individual as safe as possible.

 Organisations have a legal requirement under health and safety legislation and professional duty of care to keep individuals in the work setting as safe as possible.
 This has, in the past, made many organisations very risk-averse because they are concerned about the potential litigation or damage to their reputation that they could face in the event of injury in relation to risk-taking.

 However, a robust risk assessment process, which is person-centred and promotes an individual’s rights of choice and control can be used to demonstrate that risks were calculated before being taken.
 This process will include systems for ensuring that an individual has the mental capacity to make decisions for themselves and that they have been provided with all the information they need to make an informed choice.
+Of course, all risk assessments must be recorded so that they can be referred back to, if needed.